Carolyn Emerick writes about the history, myth, and folklore of Northwestern Europe.

-It can sometimes function like the typical helpful Brownie, but it often displays characteristics of a poltergeist.
-The Boggart may work hard doing household chores only occasionally playing pranks on the family who lives there.
-But if he is angered, the Boggart is particularly vicious in his response, even being known to completely destroy the entire farm.
+It can sometimes function like the typical helpful Brownie, but it often displays the characteristics of a poltergeist.
+The Boggart may work hard doing household chores, only occasionally playing pranks on the family who lives there.
+But if he is angered, Boggart is particularly vicious in his response, even being known to completely destroy the entire farm.

 Although the house-elf type creatures are especially common in Germanic lore, as stated above, they do appear with less frequency in Celtic lore as well.
-There are two Welsh equivalents of the Brownie called the Bwca and the Bwbachod.
+Two Welsh equivalents of the Brownie are the Bwca and the Bwbachod.
 The Bwbachod has a special dislike for teetotalers and ministers, and stories are told of this creature tormenting ministers with all manner of pranks.

 On the Isle of Man, the Fenoderee is their version of a Brownie.
 It shares similar characteristics as the typical house-elf, but it is known to be exceptionally large, hairy, ugly, and possessing incredible strength.
 Like other house-elves, care must be taken not to offend the Fenoderee.